A Sensorial Introduction to Tone Bars

 - The Major Scale Working Chart (this shows the two octaves of the tone bars with a major scale pattern strip attached with string).

-Say, ‘Today I am going to show you how we can write and read our Major Scales’, place the Major Scale Pattern Strip on the keyboard and pull out the keys as before, play the first octave up and down.
-Say, ‘I am going to show you how this looks to read’, show the child the Major Scale Working Chart with notes on the attached Major Scale Pattern Strip and names on the bottom of the keys drawn on the large chart.
+Say, ‘Today I am going to show you how we can write and read the Major Scales’, place the Major Scale Pattern Strip on the keyboard and pull out the keys as before, play the first octave up and down.
+Say, ‘I am going to show you how this looks to read’.
+Show the child the Major Scale Working Chart with the names of the notes and the small, attached Major Scale Pattern Strip.
 Place the small attached chart over the large chart just as the Major Scale Pattern Strip is over the keyboard, play each note in sequence and give it its name referring to the large chart.

-Say, ‘When we play a scale we must obey three rules, firstly the notes must be named in alphabetic order, the notation must be line and space in turn, (a note on a line, then a note on the space continued), Lastly we must never use sharps and flats in a scale’.
+Say, ‘When we play the Major Scale of C we must obey three rules, firstly the notes must be named in alphabetic order, the notation must be line and space in turn, (a note on a line, then a note on the space continued), Lastly we never use sharps and flats in this scale’.

 Ask the child to place the Major Scale Pattern Strip where they like, to pull out the note and to play the tones with numbers, (the diatonic scale) up and down.
 Ask them to use the chart to identify the pattern.